How Do Travel Agents Make Money?

 A Shift in Business Models

 With commission cuts and clients' ability to book online, agencies needed to adapt to the new landscape of planning and booking travel.
-The travel agency community was, quite honestly, devastated by this.
+The travel agency community was, quite honestly, fumbled for about a decade.
 Many agencies that didn't adapt quickly enough had to close their doors.

 From Storefront to Home-Based